derek-knox/Coding-For-Designers/Coding and Concept/Work. Right. Better..md

 ```
 Each part reflects the same general description as snippet two with the exception of `window.getComputedStyle(imageToToggle).opacity`.
 This part accesses the specific `opacity` property of the cached `imageToToggle` element object instead of the element object itself.

 The suggestion to cache the style property outside the `toggleImageOpacity` function is problematic in this snippet though.
 The difference is that `currentOpacity` is something we want to lookup *each time* the function executes.
 This is a requirement if we want an up-to-date opacity value.
 As a result making this change would result in a *less right* and ultimately broken set of code.
-Caching the `getComputedStyle(imageToToggle)` lookup outside the function scope could be considered *better* however.
+Caching the `getComputedStyle(imageToToggle)` lookup outside the function scope could be considered *more right* however.
+Nothing *better* is possible.

 ...